 The half up half down hairstyle is one of the prettiest and most versatile looks you can try.
 It is essentially a blend of an updo and wearing the hair down, giving you the best of both worlds.
 Pulling the hair away from the face can be incredibly flattering, opening up your features and drawing attention to your eyes.
 There is also much versatility in how you wear the half up half down hairstyle, including wearing it in a top bun for a simple and effortlessly chic finish.
 The style looks great with Fulani braids.
 Something else that complements the protective style is accessories and different colors, letting you show off your playful side.
 Maroon hair is popular because it looks good on everyone.
 It is a dark reddish-purple tone that comes in various shades, making it easy to find the perfect hue.

 28. Ombre Fulani Braids

 29. Pink Fulani Braids with Top Ponytail

 Styling your braids in bright and bold colors is a guaranteed way to get you noticed.
 Experimenting with your hair color is a great way to personalize your hairstyle and reflect your style.
 This lets the world know you are someone who is not afraid to take risks or have fun.
 Pink is an excellent choice for your Fulani braids because there are multiple shades to choose from, including soft, muted hues like pastels to vivid options like hot pink; there is an option to suit every preference.
-Pink is universally flattering, looks good on everyone, and can be added to all hairstyles.
+Pink hair color is universally flattering, looks good on everyone, and can be added to all hairstyles.
 This includes a top ponytail that looks youthful and fresh.
 The color is also associated with femininity and love and can be an excellent way to channel your female power.